Technologist in Chemistry C (ASCP) Certification

-- Hold a Medical Laboratory Technician (MLT) certification and have a bachelor’s degree from a regionally accredited institution.
+- Hold a valid MT or MLS (ASCP) certification and have a bachelor’s degree from a regionally accredited institution

-- Hold a bachelor’s degree from a regionally accredited institution in biology or chemistry or another degree and have 30 semester-hours (45 quarter-hours) in biology and chemistry, and have one year of full-time clinical work experience in chemistry in an accredited laboratory within the last five years.
+- Hold a bachelor’s degree from a regionally accredited institution in biology or chemistry or another degree, have 30 semester-hours (45 quarter-hours) in biology and chemistry, and have one year of full-time clinical work experience in chemistry in an accredited laboratory within the last five years

-- Hold a bachelor’s degree from a regionally accredited institution in biology or chemistry or another degree and have 30 semester-hours (45 quarter-hours) in biology and chemistry, and complete a National Accrediting Agency for Clinical Laboratory Science (NAACLS) accredited chemistry program within the last five years.
+- Hold a bachelor’s degree from a regionally accredited institution in biology or chemistry or another degree, have 30 semester-hours (45 quarter-hours) in biology and chemistry, and complete a National Accrediting Agency for Clinical Laboratory Science (NAACLS) accredited chemistry program within the last five years.

 - Hold a master’s degree in chemistry or a related field and have six months of full-time clinical work experience in chemistry in an accredited laboratory within the last five years.

-- Hold a bachelor’s degree from a regionally accredited institution in biology or chemistry or another degree and have 30 semester-hours (45 quarter-hours) in biology and chemistry, and complete a National Accrediting Agency for Clinical Laboratory Science (NAACLS) accredited medical laboratory scientist program within the last five years.
+- Hold a bachelor’s degree from a regionally accredited institution in biology or chemistry or another degree, have 30 semester-hours (45 quarter-hours) in biology and chemistry, and complete a National Accrediting Agency for Clinical Laboratory Science (NAACLS) accredited medical laboratory scientist program within the last five years

 C(ASCP) Exam Preparation

-Once a letter of admission to test has been received, candidates can schedule their exam.
+Once a letter of admission to the test has been received, candidates can schedule their exams.
 This exam consists of 100 questions, and candidates have two and a half hours to complete it.
 Topics covered in this exam include: